Can a helmet or a cap with a bunch of tiny light bulbs in it stop your hair loss and even regrow thicker, fuller hair?

 Do laser hair growth caps and helmets work?

-According to science (and thousands of testimonials), the answer is YES.
+According to both science and thousands of success stories, the answer is YES.

-That’s why many doctors and hair restoration specialists prescribe a laser cap to their patients.
+That’s why many doctors and hair restoration specialists recommend laser caps to their patients.

 And the best part?